Shrine of Lal Shahbaz Qalandar: Cultural

 The qawwali song Dama Dam Mast Qalandar is famous throughout South Asia, and is in praise of the Sufi saint who is interred at the shrine.
 Zulfiqar Ali Bhutto, the former Prime Minister of Pakistan, frequented the shrine and is said to have identified with Lal Shahbaz Qalandar, and used his frequent visits to the shrine to portray himself as part of Sindh's cultural traditions.
 The song Dama Dam Mast Qalandar was commonly played during his campaign rallies and became an unofficial anthem for the Pakistan People's Party.

 The shrine also attracts roving minstrels of impoverished gypsy women, known as chāi-vālī or lotevālī, who sing devotional songs at the shrine in return for meagre alms.
 The practice of female minstrel groups is unique to the shrine and is not found elsewhere in Sindh.
 Some gypsy singers at the shrine have evolved into sought-after musicians in nearby Hyderabad.
 Taj Mastani was a former member of a minstrel group, and began performing at concerts within Pakistan, as well as for the Pakistani diaspora abroad.
 The Pakistani folk-singer Reshma in the 1960s gained international fame for singing a Saraiki version of the song Dama Dam Mast Qalandar at the shrine, though she was neither gypsy nor part of a roving minstrel group.

+Dhammal

+Dhamaal is a mystical dance of Sindh which is mainly performed by faqirs, dervishs, sufi saints and devotees.
+The Dhammal of Hazrat Lal Shahbaz Qalandar is quite famous.
+The main performers would wear all red color Jama and Sindhi Patko (turban), the red is the color of Lal Shahbaz Qalandar, which was the favorite color of him, he wore the attire of red color as well, hence the name "Lal" has been given to him which means "Red".
+Dhammal is characterized by religious fervor.
+Nagaro, Nobat, Gharyal, Ghugoo instruments etc provide the beat and tempo for the dance.